Chenjiamman: Early period

 In local legend, Gingee Amman is one of the seven virgin guardian deities of the village.
 Among the seven deities is another goddess known as Kamalakanni Amman, who is perhaps identical with Senjiamman herself.

 The Senjiamman shrine is supposedly the oldest one in the Gingee Fort, perhaps even older than the fort.
 In local lore, the name Senji for the fort and the town comes from Senjiamman.
-It is generally believed that the shrine was developed around 1200 AD when the early structure of Gingee Fort was constructed by Ananda Kon, chief of the local shepherd community.
+It is generally believed that the shrine was developed around 1200 CE when the early structure of Gingee Fort was constructed by Ananda Kon, chief of the local shepherd community.

 The small shrine of Senjiamman houses within its precincts a sacrificial altar.

 When the historian C.S.Srinivasachari wrote his book History of the Gingee and Its Rulers in 1943, he noted that the goddesses Senjiamman and Kamalakanni Amman were still in worship.
 An annual festival used to be conducted at the foot of the hill and buffaloes were sacrificed to honor Kamalakanni Amman.
 He notes the presence of a stone slab, "with representations of a bow, five arrows, a buffalo's, a ram's and four human heads which refer to the sacrifices of men and animals that were practiced".

 Nayak Period

 There are well-preserved mural paintings dating to the Nayak period in the temple, indicating the temple was patronized during the Nayak period.
 The goddess came to be considered as Durga.
 The name Senjiamman and Senji supposedly lends their origin from the word sanjivi, the famous herb, with the name being a combination of two roots, "*nn" (pleasure) and "ji" (giving), with the name also traced to Singavaram, a neighboring Vaishnava shrine, whose god is also supposed to be the guardian deity of the place.

 Two Tamil manuscripts in the MacKenzie Collection, shed light on the gingee goddesses and the Draupadi cult in Gingee.
 One of the manuscripts was commissioned by a Gingee resident, Narayana Pillai, a Konar himself; whose community supplies priests to the Gingee Draupadi or Melachheri temple.
 He refers to a myth in which the goddess Draupadi revealed her hair, in which a flower was fastened, to Tubbaki Krishnappa Nayaka (1500-1521).
-Hiltebeitel's fieldwork showed variants of this myth is still recounted by the konar priest of the temple in which the king's name changes from version to version.
+Hiltebeitel's fieldwork showed variants of this myth is still recounted by the Konar priest of the temple in which the king's name changes from version to version.
 The MacKenzie manuscript states: